gautamankitkumar/gautamankitkumar.github.io/_pages/about.md

 My expertise lies in first-principles methods like Density-Functional Theory and *ab initio* thermodynamics.
 My goal is to make quantum-mechanical calculations more accessible and efficient for accelerating in-silico materials design.

+Check out my [portfolio](https://gautamankitkumar.github.io/portfolio/) page to see the range of projects I have been involved in.